-Unusual Places to Stay in Istanbul Other Neighborhoods
+Unusual Places to Stay in Istanbul’s Other Neighborhoods

 The Wings Hotel DeCamondo – Best Mid-Range Accommodation in Style Near Galata

-While this unique Istanbul hotel is not really in the building of an old mansion or palace, it still has its own history and story to tell which you can learn about once there.
-I really wanted to let you guys know about it as I believe it is one of the best places where to stay in the Istanbul Karakoy neighborhood (especially if you are looking to be close to Galata Tower) just because this hotel is simply awesome.
+While this unique Istanbul hotel is not really in the building of an old mansion or palace, it still has its own history and story to tell which you can learn once there.
+It is one of the nicest places where to stay in the Karakoy neighborhood (especially if you are looking to be close to Galata Tower) just because this hotel is simply awesome.

-It is like a piece of art.
-Beautifully designed rooms that include superb breakfast have stylish decoration and are super clean.
+This hotel is like a piece of art.
+Beautifully designed rooms that include superb breakfast have stylish decorations and are super clean.
 All facilities are atmospheric and thoughtfully furnished.
 A beautiful rooftop restaurant where to enjoy enormous breakfast or evening drinks.
 And on top of everything – the most welcoming and helpful staff.